Posted 1st September 2008 | No Comments

 The ‘bad news’ report that helped build today’s railway

-Sir David Serpell, the former civil servant who drew up the report, has now died, aged 96, and in this special report Alan Marshall digs into the files to relate a critical time in railway history.
+In this special report Alan Marshall digs into the files to relate a critical time in railway history.

 This was an option put forward by a committee of inquiry set up by Margaret Thatcher’s government and chaired by Sir David Serpell, a retired senior civil servant appointed to the British Railways Board.

-A network of only 1,630 miles was the largest Serpell’s committee considered viable without subsidy.
-Because it was labelled Option A, it became the one that many politicians and media focused on.
+Because it was labelled Option A, it became the one that attracted the attention of many politicians and journalists.

 Worse still, one member of the committee – known to be close to Prime Minister Thatcher’s personal economics adviser – produced his own report, causing confusion and heightening anxieties about the rail system’s future.

-Serpell’s committee followed years of debate between BR and the Government and after attitudes to the railways had hardened following Margaret Thatcher’s election and the appointment of Alan Walters, a champion of monetarism, as her economics adviser.
+Attitudes to the railways had hardened following Margaret Thatcher’s election and the appointment of Alan Walters, a champion of monetarism, as her economics adviser.

-That dispute alone cost BR £150 million – equal to £400 million today.
+That dispute alone cost BR £150 million – equal to £400 million in 2008 prices.

 BR was working under a directive to maintain the rail system at its 1974 size, but government funding was considered inadequate and BR warned that routes at the fringes of the network faced closure because there was insufficient cash to maintain them safely.

-BR was also trying to revive the Channel Tunnel project and pressing for a substantial rolling programme of mainline electrification, based on a three-year joint review with the Department of Transport.
+BR was also trying to revive the Channel Tunnel and pressing for a substantial rolling programme of mainline electrification, based on a three-year joint review with the Department of Transport.

 BR wanted a joint review, similar to the electrification study.
 But the Conservatives were against BR involvement – not least because of hostility to Sir Peter Parker, who had stood as a Labour parliamentary candidate in the 1950s.